 The OAKLaw Project (2017) has published a useful guide ‘Copyright Guide for Research Students: What you need to know about copyright before depositing your electronic thesis in an online repository’, with sample letters and tips on seeking permission.

 A ‘thesis by publication’ will contain a series of the candidate’s manuscripts that have been published, have been submitted for publication and/or have been prepared in order to be submitted for publication, or a combination of any of the above; together with a explanatory introduction and a final review to link the papers and to establish the broader academic context.
-Each paper may also include a brief introduction to place the work in the context of the whole thesis - Schedule 3 - Requirements for Thesis of the HDR Policy.
+Each paper may also include a brief introduction to place the work in the context of the whole thesis - Higher Degree research Policy (version 6) of the HDR Policy.

 Published articles can be included in your thesis for examination under the Fair Dealing exception.